-Students enrolled in classes offered in the Fall and Spring through the Bachelor of Interdisciplinary Studies, Bachelor of Professional Studies in Health Sciences Management, and the Post-Bac Pre-Med Program are governed by University add/drop dates and payment and refund policies.
+Students enrolled in classes offered in the Fall and Spring through the School's degree programs and the Post-Bac Pre-Med Program are governed by University add/drop dates and payment and refund policies.

-Students enrolled in classes offered in the Summer through the Bachelor of Interdisciplinary Studies, Bachelor of Professional Studies in Health Sciences Management, and the Post-Bac Pre-Med Program are governed by Summer Session.
+Students enrolled in classes offered in the Summer through the School's degree programs and the Post-Bac Pre-Med Program are governed by Summer Session.

 Students registering as Community Scholars are governed by University add/drop dates and refund policies.

 All other students registering in classes offered through SCPS are governed by the School's policies, as noted below.

 Add and Drop: actions related to a student’s registration in a class.

 Many of our students can use the Student Center in the Student Information System (SIS) to “add” a class.
 For those not able to use the Student Center in the SIS, a Class Registration Form must be completed so that SCPS Registration Staff can add the class in the SIS.